 room, it can be beneficial to mark it out on your floor with masking tape,

-allowing at least 900mm space for chairs and room to move around.
+allowing at least 800mm space for chairs and room to move around it

 While the guide above is good to help ascertain the number of people you

-can seat, the shape can also have a great bearing on seating capacity.
-The
+can seat, as mentioned above, the shape can also have a great bearing on

-while longer tables work best in rectangular rooms.
+space with equal dimensions, while longer tables will obviously work best

 A round table is by far the most practical for maximising seating capacity